morel-g/generative-models/Readme.md

 Generative modeling and in particular [flow matching](https://arxiv.org/abs/2302.03660) can be extended to manifold environments.
 Unlike traditional generative modeling in Euclidean space, this approach offers a more accurate representation for complex, real-world data.
 It is particularly effective for datasets that naturally reside on these manifolds, offering a more accurate and realistic representation of the data.

 We focus on earthquake, fire, and flood datasets, employing the generative process on a spherical manifold to better reflect the Earth's surface where these phenomena occur.
 Here all the generative process happens on the sphere.
+The config files are available in `configs/cfg/manifold/*.yaml`.

  <div align="center">